julelang/manual/src/std/net.md

 ```jule
 static fn Bind(addr: str)!: &TCPListener
 ```
-Binds new TCP listener and starts listening given address.
-Returns relevant created &amp;TCPListener if success.
-If addr is not a valid address, it will forward relevant parse exceptionals.
-In addition, any bind and listening error will be return as exceptional.
+Binds new TCP listener and starts listening given address\.
+Returns relevant created &amp;TCPListener if success\.
+If addr is not a valid address, it will forward relevant parse exceptionals\.
+In addition, any bind and listening error will be return as exceptional\.

-See the \[Dial\] function for a description of the addr parameter.
+See the \[Dial\] function for a description of the addr parameter\.

 ### Dial
 ```jule
 static fn Dial(addr: str)!: &TCPConn
 ```
-Connects to TCP listener by given address.
-Returns relevant created &amp;TCPConn if success.
-If addr is not a valid address, it will forward relevant parse exceptionals.
-In addition, any bind and listening error will be return as exceptional.
+Connects to TCP listener by given address\.
+Returns relevant created &amp;TCPConn if success\.
+If addr is not a valid address, it will forward relevant parse exceptionals\.
+In addition, any bind and listening error will be return as exceptional\.

-See the \[Dial\] function for a description of the addr parameter.
+See the \[Dial\] function for a description of the addr parameter\.

 ### DialTimeout
 ```jule
 static fn DialTimeout(addr: str, timeout: time::Duration)!: &TCPConn
 ```
-Same as TCPListener.Dial, but uses timeout.
+Same as TCPListener\.Dial, but uses timeout\.

 ### Accept
 ```jule
 fn Accept(self)!: Conn
 ```
-Accepts incoming connection, returns &amp;TCPConn.
-All exceptionals are error code of implementation.
-Panics if connection is closed.
+Accepts incoming connection, returns &amp;TCPConn\.
+Panics if connection is closed\.

 ### Network
 ```jule
 fn Network(self): Network
 ```
-Returns network name which is listening.
-If connection closed, returns Network.TCP as a general network.
+Returns network name which is listening\.
+If connection closed, returns Network\.TCP as a general network\.

 ### Close
 ```jule
 fn Close(mut self)!
 ```
-Closes connection.
-All exceptionals are error code of implementation.
+Closes connection\.

 ## TCPConn
 ```jule